Subhajit-Chowdhury/RAW-Spotify-Data-into-Insights-with-AWS/README.md

 ## 📜 License
 This project's code is licensed under the MIT License.
 Please see the `LICENSE` file for more details.
 The dataset used is under the CC0: Public Domain license, as specified by its Kaggle source.

-*(If you don't have a LICENSE file for your code, you can remove the first sentence or choose a license.)*